-Senior forward Jenelle Kohanchuk had two goals and three assists for the Terriers
+Senior forward Jenelle Kohanchuk posts two goals and three assists for Terriers

 BOSTON - Senior Jenelle Kohanchuk notched a career-high five points, including two goals and three assists, to help lead the No. 7 Boston University women's ice hockey team to a 7-1 victory over Providence on Friday night at Walter Brown Arena.

 This was the first time BU (8-3-1, 4-2-1 WHEA) and Providence (7-5-2, 5-2-1 WHEA) had met since the Terriers topped the Friars, 2-1, in double overtime of the 2012 Hockey East title game.
 BU has now won six of its last seven games against Providence.

 The Terriers scored seven goals for the first time since March 10, 2012, when they tallied seven against Cornell in the NCAA tournament.
 It was the first time BU had seven goals in a regular-season game since Oct.
 15, 2010, against Wayne State.